David-L-R/David-L-R/README.md

 Build your tech career with industry experts.

 ### Exceptional training methods
-Our training methods and curriculum are developed for the industry, by the industry.
+Our training methods and curriculum are developed for the industry by the industry.
 With a flexible online schedule, live sessions, 1:1 mentorships, and 24/7 support, our program fits the busy schedules of those looking for a comprehensive learning experience.

 ### Learn from industry experts